Lake Norman: Hydroelectrical power

 Lake Norman provides electricity to the Piedmont region of the Carolinas.
 It powers the generators at the hydroelectric station at Cowans Ford Dam, is used by the coal-fired Marshall Steam Station, and by McGuire Nuclear Station to cool the reactors while generating the steam that drives their turbines.
 The lake supplies water to Lincoln County, Catawba County, Iredell County, Charlotte, and other towns in Mecklenburg County, particularly Cornelius, Davidson and Huntersville.

-Natural history

 Climate

 Lake Norman, as with most of the rest of North Carolina, has a humid subtropical climate (Cfa in the Koppen Climate Classification), featuring warm-to-hot summers and cold-to-mild winters.
 There is no "dry season", and rainfall is highly variable year-round.
 Lake Norman gets a mean annual precipitation of about 43.1 in per year over an average of 75 precipitation days, with approximately 41.1 in being rain and the other 2 in being snow.
 Wind speeds are, on average, highest in February, while they are at their lowest in August.